- Start dateSeptember 2018

 - Course length1 year 3 months full time (45 weeks across a four-term model)

 This is a practice-led course that explores both the theory and practice of illustration across a broad range of visual media.
 MA Illustration and Visual Media aims to develop your visual voice with an emphasis on critical engagement with both the discipline and the world at large.
-This may take the form of investigating abstract concepts from disciplines such as science, technology and philosophy by developing bespoke visual languages to translate these ideas to diverse audiences.
+This may take the form of investigating abstract concepts from disciplines such as science, technology and philosophy and by developing bespoke visual languages to translate these ideas to diverse audiences.

-This approach provides you with a unique platform from which to produce relevant and engaging work within the discipline of illustration that has resonance and value to the world at large.
-Through the development of a portfolio of work the course places graduates in a position to work across sectors as diverse as visual communication, art direction, information communication, branding, news, current affairs, entertainment, art and design as well as encouraging visual authorship.
+This approach provides you with a unique platform from which to produce relevant and engaging work within the discipline of illustration, that has resonance and value to the world at large.
+Through the development of a portfolio of work, the course places graduates in a position to work across sectors as diverse as visual communication, art direction, information communication, branding, news, current affairs, entertainment, art and design as well as encouraging visual authorship.

 The course supports progression to research at MPhil/PhD level as well as to advanced self-directed experimental practice.

 Building on LCC's resources – in digital, time-based and interactive media alongside printmaking, graphic design and visual communication – the course encourages an experimental and reflective practice that echoes the cross media nature of the design, communication and media industries.

 This course is taught within the Design School.